isomerpages/mindef-sg101/index.md

             exhibitions islandwide.

-            These exhibitions will showcase examples of Singaporeans putting TD into action and adopt a storytelling approach to inspire Singaporeans to continue playing their part to keep Singapore prepared and strong.
+            These exhibitions will showcase examples of Singaporeans putting TD into action and aim to inspire Singaporeans to continue playing our part to keep Singapore prepared and strong.
+The dates will be updated weekly.
           link_text: ""
           link_url: ""
         - title: Esplanade SMRT Station Concourse